kadena-community/kadena.js/packages/libs/client/NEW_README.md

 #### isConnected

-You can use this function to check if the dApp is already connected to EckoWallet
+You can use `isConnected` to check if the application is already connected to EckoWallet.

 ```typescript
 isConnected(): Promise<boolean>